Ahmad741-art/webb24-js2-slutprojekt-ahmad-esmaell/README.md

 # webb24-js2-slutprojekt-ahmad-esmaell
-Snag & Bag Shop is a simple e-commerce application built with React for the front end and Node.js for the back end.
+Candy World is a simple e-commerce application built with React for the front end and Node.js for the back end.
 It lets users browse products, add items to a cart, and complete purchases.

 Features
 Product Page: